Our Upcoming Events

-The Bureau is made up of three divisions:
+The Bureau is made up of the following divisions:

 Fiscal Services Division

-The Fiscal Services Division is led by Ms. Felicia Silva.
-This Division is responsible for providing administrative support for the Oakland Police Department in the following areas: Accounting, Accounts Payable, Accounts Receivable, Audits, Budget, Contracting and Purchasing, Financial Reporting, Grants, and Performance Measures.
+The Fiscal Services Division is responsible for providing administrative support for the Oakland Police Department in the following areas: Accounting, Accounts Payable, Accounts Receivable, Audits, Budget, Contracting and Purchasing, Financial Reporting, Grants, and Performance Measures.

 Three units are managed under the Fiscal Services Division:

 - Fleet/Warrant Unit